 Every thought has a certain amount of limitation to it, and covers over the unlimited being that we are.
 So, we need a method that will pull out the motivation of all thinking, which are feelings, and that will quiet the mind.
 (Keep it Simple)

-Lester observed that aversions are harder to identify than attachments, so he had his students try to achieve things in order to bring up fears.
+Lester observed that aversions are harder to identify than attachments, so he had his students try to accomplish goals in order to bring up fears.

 The craving for approval